SDSMT-EE120/Smart_Weather_Dashboard/PART-1-Arduino-Uno-Version/README.md

 Demonstrate to the TA or the Professor the system working.
 (10 Pt)

-Add to Classes, EE120, Smart Weather Dashboard
+In TinkerCAD add to Classes, EE120, Smart Weather Dashboard

 ## Helpers